katiejyoung/Capstone/README.md

 * **WARNING: This will slow down the user computer**
 * This does not bring down the school server (thankfully) rather it illustrates how to slow down a weak server
 * The Kyle account has this record already saved and ready to initiate

+**Proof of Concept: dosExploit.sh**
+* dosExploit.sh opens multiple concurrent POST requests to the server to save new records
+* The limit rate for sending the record is set to a very slow rate which ties up server resources
+* A weak server will be slowed down while waiting for the requests to finish
+* The data for the Kyle profile has been hardcoded into the attack code (the attacker needs a profile and their profile ID)
+* **WARNING: This will slow down the user computer, if not crash it outright**
+* This does not bring down the school server (thankfully) rather it illustrates how to slow down a weak server

+**To use the script:** ./dosExploit.sh